-A dedicated IPMI GbE LAN port is on the I/O back panel.
+An IPMI-dedicated GbE LAN port is on the I/O panel.
 IPMI LAN is supported by the Aspeed AST2500 BMC (Baseboard Management Controller).
 This port accepts a RJ45 type cable.
 Refer to the LED Indicator Section for IPMI LAN LED information.